-Here are just two examples why reshoring should not be pursued in a vacuum:
+Here are three examples why reshoring should not be pursued in a vacuum:

 Although job losses interfered with that projection in the short-term, rebuilding manufacturing in the U.S. became a ubiquitous battle cry for post-pandemic economic recovery.
 Every manufacturer who wants to grow the bottom line must adapt operations to reduce manual labor and create production efficiencies.
 Exploring how automated systems will reduce downtime and increase throughput will be a pathway toward sustainable growth.